 1. Acorns makes investing easy by helping you find money (read: the spare change left over from your daily purchases).
 This money—no matter how little—is invested in your portfolio.
 In 2016, Acorns stock investments came in 2nd in a robo-advisor comparison analysis.

 5. Betterment is one of the legacy robo-advisors.
 They use a goal-based approach with the opportunity to set up multiple goals.
-Their retirement guide feature is a superb planning tool.
-Betterment offers socially responsible, smart beta and income portfolios as well.
-Larger accounts also have access to financial advisors.
+Betterment offers socially responsible, smart beta, crypto and income portfolios as well.
+Access financial advisors, for additional fees.
 Visit Betterment now.

-8. Ellevest is one of a handful of robo-advisors designed with women in mind.
+6. Ellevest is one of a handful of robo-advisors designed with women in mind.
 This robo-advisor invests in up to 21 asset classes and includes several unique funds such as an international real estate and a municipal bond fund.
 You can also view your Ellevest account through Mint.com.
-Ellevest also offers premium useres access to financial planners and career counselors.
+Ellevest also offers a access to financial planners and career counselors for discounted fees.
 Visit Ellevest now.

-10. E*Trade Adaptive Portfolio is another low fee-robo advisor offered by a major brokerage company.
+9. E*Trade Core Portfolios is another low fee-robo advisor offered by a major brokerage company.
 This makes it easy to call an investment advisor rep for help.
 You can opt for a typical diversified investment portfolio comprised of ETFs or one of the E*Trade specialty portfolios like a bond portfolio or actively managed account.